aurorascharff/aurorascharff.no/src/content/blog/rebuilding-remix-contacts-in-nextjs-14-with-server-actions.md

 }
 ```

-We'll wrap the app with the `LoadingStateProvider` in `layout.tsx`.

 Then we'll just use these components in place of the `Link` and `form` components in the layout and contact components:

 ```tsx